In this article:

 - Defining your investment strategy.

 - Selecting the type of account and plan in which you will invest.
-Certain registered plans offer tax advantages, such as Registered Retirement Savings Plans (RRSPs) or Tax-Free Savings Accounts (TFSAs).
+Certain registered plans offer tax advantages, such as Registered Retirement Savings Plans (RRSPs), Tax-Free Savings Accounts (TFSAs) or even the FHSA for first-time homebuyers

 - Decide whether you want to invest with a broker or by yourself